elena19m/cloud-courses/website/docs/common/containers/_docker_compose.md

 db_1         | 2022-04-05T03:48:44.547479Z 1 [Warning] root@localhost is created with an empty password !
 Please consider switching off the --initialize-insecure option.
 ```

-Notice that both containers run in the foreground.
-In order to start the containers in the background, we have to user the `-d` option.
+Notice that both containers run in background, due to the `-d` option.
+If we wanted to start the containers in foregroud (for example, for debugging), we need to omit `-d`.

 To stop the containers specified in the `docker-compose.yaml` file we use the `docker-compose down` command as follows: